Psycho Fox

 Psycho Fox is a 1989 platform game developed by Vic Tokai and published by Sega for the Master System.
-Kung Fu Kid was published in Brazil years after the initial release by Tec Toy as Sapo Xulé: Os Invasores do Brejo; as in Kung Fu Kid and Astro Warrior, the main character is replaced by cartoon frog Sapo Xulé.
+The game was published in Brazil years after the initial release by Tec Toy as Sapo Xulé: Os Invasores do Brejo; as in Kung Fu Kid and Astro Warrior, the main character is replaced by cartoon frog Sapo Xulé.

 Plot

 Among a group of fox priests who worship the Inari Daimyojin (Fox Deity), one evil fox named Madfox Daimyōjin infiltrated his way to the highest ranks and took over the shrine.
 After seizing power, Madfox corrupted the land and created hordes of creatures.
 One young fox (who would earn the name Psycho Fox) has been chosen by his fellow people to rid the land of this evil deity.

 Gameplay

 The player takes control of Psycho Fox in this side-scrolling video game.
 Psycho Fox must get from the left-hand side of the level to the right-hand side of the level with many enemies in the way.
 He can use a Shinto stick to change into other characters/animals, namely a hippopotamus, a monkey or a tiger, each of which has its own special ability.
 The hippopotamus is slow and cannot jump very high, but can punch through special destructible blocks in the game world.
 The monkey can jump higher than the other creatures and the tiger can run faster.
 Psycho also has an ally named Bird Fly, who can be used as armor or as a boomerang.
 If Psycho is hit while carrying Bird Fly, Bird Fly goes away and the player does not lose a life.